 The overall goal, according to the Centers for Disease Control and Prevention, is to move more and sit less throughout the day.
 People who do any amount of moderate to vigorous physical activity gain health benefits.
 Add more activity to your day by taking the stairs instead of the elevator or parking farther away from your destination and walking part of the way.
 If exercising is difficult due to physical limitations, even a small amount of activity is better than none.

 How do I start an exercise program?

-Don’t forget to get enough sleep; eat healthfully; drink water before, during and after working out; and listen to your body—it will tell you to slow down, speed up or take a break on days when you’re not feeling well.
+Don’t forget to get enough sleep, eat a healthy diet and drink plenty of water before, during and after exercising.
+Listen to your body: It will tell you when you can step up the pace or need to slow down or take a break.